Skip to main content

 • There is no possession limit for adult salmon and steelhead

-• 2 daily bag limits for all marine finfish, shellfish and other marine invertebrates on Marine Zone.
+• 2 daily bag limits for all marine finfish, shellfish and other marine invertebrates listed in Marine Zone.

 • Anglers are restricted to 1 daily bag limit and 1 annual bag limit for all fish species from the Columbia River, even if licensed in Oregon and Washington.